ePages-de/epages-devportal/_posts/2018/2018-02-01-install-your-own-galera-cluster.md

 ## Galera bootup

-Now all of your configs are in place, you are ready to start and initialize the galera cluster.
+Now that all of your configs are in place, you are ready to start and initialize the Galera cluster.

-The first node must be started with option --wsrep-new-cluster It will initialize the completely new cluster.
+The first node must be started with the option `--wsrep-new-cluster`.
+It will initialize the completely new cluster.

-On vm-galera01:
+On _vm-galera01_:

 ```
 service mysql start --wsrep-new-cluster
 ```

-First node should be now running.
-When in doubt, execute following line:
+The first node should be running now.
+When in doubt, execute this:

 ```
 service mysql status
 ```

-as result you should get following:
+As a result you should get the following:

 ```
 # SUCCESS!
 MySQL running (pid of your galera-mysql process)
 ```

-If you encounter problems, please refer to error log:
+If you encounter problems, refer to the error log:

 ```
 less /var/lib/mysql/*.err
 ```

 ## Galera user policy

-As first, you should change the root password for your cluster.
-Current auto-generated password is available in /root/.mysql_secret for viewing it, type:
+At first you should change the root password for your cluster.
+The current autogenerated password is available in _/root/.mysql_secret_.
+To view it, type:

 ```
 cat /root/.mysql_secret
 ```

-then replace it with YOURNEWPASSWORD which you must create by yourselves
+Replace it with `YOURNEWPASSWORD`:

 ```
 /usr/bin/mysqladmin -u root password 'YOURNEWPASSWORD' -p
 ```

-It will ask your old password, which was saved in .mysql_secret.
+You will be asked for your old password, which was saved in _.mysql_secret_.
 Just type it in.

-Now you can log in to your Galera database by typing in your new password:
+Now you can log in to your Galera database by entering your new password:

 ```
 mysql -uroot -p
 ```

-For making things simple, lets delete all users except one root user which has access from everywhere.
+For making things simple, lets delete all users except for one root user which has access from everywhere.
-Please be cautious as a mistake might lock you out of your database.
+Be careful as a mistake might lock you out of your database.

 ```
 select user,host,password from mysql.user;